Sewery/pubber-rest-api/README.md

 # Pubber REST API
+Pubber REST API is part of the Pubber Project, which aims to create an app for searching for favorite pubs in nearby locations.
-A pubs management system with secure admin endpoints and public data access
+This repository is responsible for the pub management system, providing secure admin endpoints and public data access.
 ## Summary
-REST API for sharing and managing pub information including:
+REST API for sharing and managing pub informations including:
 - Pub details
 - Drinks & drink styles
 - Opening hours